A1taxi-Hosur/taxibook-backend/DRIVER_APP_API_COMPLETE_DOCUMENTATION.md

 ```

 **Error Cases**:
-- Driver already has ongoing ride
+- Driver already has ongoing ride: "You already have an ongoing ride"
-- Ride no longer available
+- Ride no longer available: "Ride not available or already accepted"
-- Driver not found
+- Driver not found: "Driver not found"
+- Missing parameters: "Missing required fields: driver_phone"

 ### 3.3 Reject Ride
 **Endpoint**: `POST /driver/reject_ride`